 “When you walk into a room, do you count the white people in a room?”
-One of the first questions my black friend Kyle, posed to our white friend Katie.
+One of the first questions my friend Kyle, who is Black, posed to our white friend, Katie.
 Kyle’s point was obvious.
-The white population of Seattle exceeds that of its dwindling black population tenfold, so it was supremely satisfying for him to walk into the Seattle MoPOP’s Black History Month event, “Through The Eyes of Art,” to a packed venue of people of color.
+The white population of Seattle exceeds that of its dwindling black population tenfold, so it was supremely satisfying for him to walk into the Seattle MoPOP’s Black History Month event, “Through The Eyes of Art,” to a packed venue of Black folks.
 The theme of the evening was “The Tie between Sports and Activism,” and the art reflected this beautifully with a painting of the great Muhammad Ali, and, of course, the more recent athlete-to-activist Colin Kaepernick.

 Maraire then welcomed the sports panelists to the stage: Donald Watts, former University of Washington basketball player; Mario Bailey, former University of Washington wide receiver; and Joey Thomas, former Green Bay Packer and current Garfield High School football head coach in Seattle.
 The dialogue moved freely from topics like being seen as a “role model” as a young athlete and the blessing and the curse that can be, giving back to your community, the parallel between drafting players in sports and the “draft” of slave auctions, and sacrificing for future change.
 One thing they all seemed to agree on was that access to information and education is of the utmost importance—a real game-changer in life.

 This alone is telling of the lack of support communities of color receive in the greater Seattle area.
-“I’ve never seen this many black people in one room,” my friend Kyle commented at one point, saying later that the last time he seen that many black people in one room was at a black church.
-Thank you, MoPOP, for taking us to church and Happy Black History Month!
-While black excellence deserves to be celebrated every day, Black History Month is a great opportunity to share, applaud and learn from the black community, to honor the contributions that they have brought to this country and the rich history, experience and impact of Blackness on American culture.
+“I’ve never seen this many Black people in one room,” my friend Kyle commented at one point, saying later that the last time he saw that many Black people in one room was at a Black church.
+Thank you, MoPOP, for taking us to church, and Happy Black History Month!
+While Black excellence deserves to be celebrated every day, Black History Month is a great opportunity to share, applaud and learn from the Black community, to honor the contributions that they have brought to this country and the rich history, experience, and impact of Blackness on American culture.